 Examples of alternative formats:

-- Large print version with a font size of 16pt or over (including, where requested, Arial 20pt for House of Commons users, to be printed ready with the main paper)
+- Large print version with a font size of 16pt or over (including, where recommended, Arial 20pt for House of Commons users, to be printed ready with the main paper.
+In these cases text for financial tables does not need to be 20pt)

 - Easy Read version, print and web